ck37/clinsent/README.md

 ### Python

-We recommend python version 3.8, as [3.9 is not currently supported by PyRush](https://github.com/jianlins/PyRuSH/issues/1), a dependency of MedSpacy.
+This package is tested with python version 3.8, but 3.9 should also work.

 ## Examples